leverj/api/source/includes/_futuresexamples.md

 ## Auto Deleveraging (ADL)
 ### Listen to ADL events

-Make sure you are listening to `adl` after coneecting and registering successfully.
+Make sure you are listening to `adl` after connecting and registering successfully.
+You will be notified when any of your positions is auto-deleveraged.

 ```python